vacp2p/rfc-index/waku/standards/core/34/peer-exchange.md

 However, the resource efficiency of this protocol comes at an anonymity cost, which is explained in the
 [Security/Privacy Considerations](#security-considerations) section.
-This protocol SHOULD only be used if [33/WAKU2-DISCV5](../33/discv5.md) is infeasible.
+This protocol SHOULD only be used if [33/WAKU2-DISCV5](/waku/standards/core/33/discv5.md) is infeasible.

 ## Theory and Protocol Semantics
+The keywords “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [2119](https://www.ietf.org/rfc/rfc2119.txt).

 The peer exchange protocol, specified in this document, is a simple request-response protocol.